luke-h1/fe-talk-2024/slides.md

 ```

 <!--
-So let's implement it.
-We have only have one feature flag here.
-But you could have as many as you want in this array.
-We're gonna create a little hook to use this array in our components
+To emphaize this a bit more, this is just a central file that lives somewhere in your codebase we're not going to be making any api calls or anything like that.
+We have only have one feature flag here, but you could have as many as you want in this array.
 -->

+---
 ---
 ## Self hosted

 ```typescript{2|4|5|7,8,9|11|13,14|16}